 I have already written a couple of blog posts "Upgrading the 'breathing space' meditation, some research-based suggestions (1st post): mindfulness & naming" and "Upgrading the 'breathing space' meditation, some research-based suggestions (2nd post): touch & affectionate releasing" where we have taken our attention inwards, noting & naming our internal state/our internal weather, and responding to this inner state with settling touch, self-compassion & relaxation.
 These posts have introduced nine suggestions that potentially upgrade a more standard breathing space practice.
-In this third post I add a further three suggestions to make a total of a dozen research-based ideas that you can explore to see what works best for you.
+In this third post I add a tenth, and in the fourth & final post of the sequence a couple more, making a total of a dozen research-based ideas that you can explore to see what works best for you.

 So now we've come to the last four-breath sequence.
-I may or may not continue with the gentle touch through this third section of the twelve-breath exercise.
-It depends on what feels best to me at the time.
+I don't usually continue with the gentle touch through this third section of the twelve-breath exercise, but see what feels best to you.
 This last section of the twelve-breath breathing space typically involves values & goodwill (although, as described in the next blog post, I occasionally shift to action planning or appreciation).
 The first breath of the second four-breath sequence was made up of an initial soothing-touch breath and then three breaths where we scanned through our bodies with self-compassion.
 There's a somewhat similar structure in the third four-breath sequence which starts with an initial connection-to-values breath and typically goes on to three breaths where we channel goodwill & compassion out to other people.

-A couple of further ways to throw light on this question of personal values are Shalom Schwartz's fascinating research and also the impressive body of work by Seligman, Peterson & colleagues on identifying one's character strengths.
+You can start using the third four-breath chunk of the full breathing space exercise without spending a great deal of time looking more deeply at values (and at how we'll word our goodwill/compassion breaths).
+However it's very likely that you'll get a good deal of benefit from investigating these areas more fully at some point.
+So a couple of further ways to throw light on this question of personal values are Shalom Schwartz's fascinating research and also the impressive body of work by Seligman, Peterson & colleagues on identifying one's character strengths.
 Although character strengths are not quite the same as values, they overlap to a large extent and are very relevant to the twelve-breath breathing space exercise that we're discussing.
-For more on this see the post "Strengths of character: head, heart & gut" and do consider seriously taking the VIA assessment questionnaire.
+For more on this see the post "Strengths of character: head, heart & gut" and do consider taking the VIA assessment questionnaire.
 As I wrote in the post "Twelve practical suggestions for exploring our character strengths" - "Even more practically, go to "The VIA Institute on Character" website and complete their 10-15 minute survey.
 I suggest you then bite the bullet and spend $20 downloading the "VIA ME!
 Report".
 Although you can get a basic free report about your survey answers, if you're going to use the results seriously you're much more likely to benefit from the considerably fuller, 20 page or so, "VIA ME!" response.
 There are a number of other reports you can buy, but - at least initially - they probably only add a modest amount to what you'll learn from "VIA ME!".